-Density is the measurement of mass per unit volume.
+Density in plastics is the measurement of mass per unit volume.
 It is calculated by dividing the material’s mass by volume and is generally expressed in g/cm3.
 The density of plastics usually varies with temperature changes.
-It may also change due to absorption of solvent, loss of plasticizers, and change in crystallinity.
+It may also change due to solvent absorption, plasticizer loss, and crystallinity change.

 Therefore to figure the accurate density of plastic material, certain things need to be taken care of, such as:

 - Observe and follow the physical changes in the specimen